windowsair/MaixPy_DOC/en/get_started/edit_file.md

 Currently the `SPIFFS` implementation on MaixPy does not support creating directories.

 FAT formatted SD (TF) cards are supported, but FAT32 or exFAT formatted cards are not currently supported.
-When detected at boot, FAT formatted sd cards will be automatically mounted and appear as the `/sd` directory in the device's internal file system.
+When detected at boot, FAT formatted cards will be automatically mounted and appear as the `/sd` directory in the device's internal file system.

 It should be noted that the root directory is only used to mount the SD card or SPIFFS flash card.
 All file operations will operate in the `/flash` or `/sd` directories depending on the format of the memory card.
-One exception is the '/boot.py' file which will operate from the root directory.